elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not the period byte, abort with "_You seem to have forgotten a period around here._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here._" and the rider; exit.`

 `Move the rider (compiler rules).`